 A variety of agencies, associations, and organizations are involved in the standardization of safety signs - the American National Standards Institute (ANSI), International Organization for Standardization (ISO), National Equipment Manufacturers Association (NEMA), National Fire Protection Association (NFPA) and Occupational Safety and Health Administration (OSHA).
 Each provides their own standards for their specialization and level of authority.

-OSHA specifications for safety signs, accident prevention signs and safety tags are spelled out in 29 Code of Federal Regulation (CFR) 1910.145.
+OSHA regulates most workplaces and specifications for safety signs, accident prevention signs and safety tags are spelled out in 29 Code of Federal Regulation (CFR) 1910.145.
 These specifications cover all safety signs except those designed for streets, highways and railroads.
 These specifications do not apply to plant bulletin boards or to safety posters.

 Sign Classification and Requirements